ddebenedittis/anymal_c_simple_description/README.md

 # ANYmal C Robot Description (URDF)
 ## Changes
-- Package is for ROS 2 now
+- The package is for ROS 2 now: updated the launch file and the rviz config file, changed the command to find the meshes in the .xacro, and changed the `package.xml` and `CMakeLists.txt` files.
-- Added .xacro files for gazebo simulation purposes.
-These add imu sensors and joint torques controllers
+- Added a .xacro file for gazebo simulation purposes (`anymal_gazebo.xacro`).
+This file adds the ros2_control plugin, an imu sensor and the joint torques controller.

 ## Overview